AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy_intro.md

 of infinite size.
 In non-ionic crystals, however, the interaction between two atoms$~I$ and $J$ quickly decays with their distance$~\vec{R}_{IJ}$, so that we can compute the Hessian from finite supercells, the size convergence of which must be accurately inspected.

 Once the real-space representation of the Hessian is computed, we can determine the _dynamical matrix_ by adding up the contributions from all periodic images$~J'$ in the mass-scaled Fourier transform of the Hessian:

-TP: "as you have already learned in tutorial 1" This is not mentioned in the previous tutorial should we cut it or add it to the geo opt?

 $$
 \begin{align}